tnc-ca-geo/animl-base/README.md

 And replace "raspberrypi" with "animl-base".

 #### Double check that avahi-daemon is installed and running
-One of the easiest ways to connect remotely to you Pi and identify it on a local network is with mDNS (good explainer on that [here](https://www.howtogeek.com/167190/how-and-why-to-assign-the-.local-domain-to-your-raspberry-pi/)).
+One of the easiest ways to connect remotely to your Pi and identify it on a local network is with mDNS (good explainer on that [here](https://www.howtogeek.com/167190/how-and-why-to-assign-the-.local-domain-to-your-raspberry-pi/)).
-If have Avahi installed and running on the Pi as described in that article, all you need to do to SSH into your pi from within your local network is run `ssh [USER]@[HOSTNAME].local.
+If you have Avahi installed and running on the Pi as described in that article, all  you need to do to SSH into your pi from within your local network is run `ssh [USER]@[HOSTNAME].local.
 So in our case:
 ```
 $ ssh animl@animl-base.local
 ```
 This saves you from having to search for or remember the IP address of the Pi.
 Avahi This may have already been installed with the OS.
 To check, run:
 ```
 $ avahi-daemon -V